jenkinsci/slack-plugin/README.md

    `https://mydomain.com/hooks/` is the `Slack compatible app URL`.
 4. Install this plugin on your Jenkins server.
 5. Follow the freestyle or pipeline instructions for the slack installation instructions.

-If you want to configure a notification to be sent to Slack for **all jobs**, you may want to also consider installing an additional plugin called [Global Slack Notifier plugin](https://github.com/jenkinsci/global-slack-notifier-plugin).

 ## Security